mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 CCCODE

 There is one additional parameter that was not mentioned before.
 The `Browser` parameter.
-XXX
+Since the code flow will open a browser window for the user to log in, we can provide here the browser it will use.
+Luckely we can use the XXX from the Xamarin.Essentials LLLINK package which will provide exactly this feature.
+All that we have to do is embed it in an `IBrowser` interface provided by the OidcClient library:

+CCCODE

+After all this configuration we can start the authentication process by invoking the following line of code:

+CCCODE

+XXXX